 Includes books and ASA certification, 2 day class

 Docking Endorsement ASA 118 790

 Two days of intensive docking practice in downtown Miami.
 We will pull the boat up to the dock at a local restaurant for your lunches, sodas are included on board.
 If you would like to add a one night sleep over it will include the chance for you to buy dinner and listen to live music as we dock at Bayside for 4 hours in the evening, then returning to our mooring behind Jungle Island.
 The sleep over adds $125 and includes all your linens and towels, a separate cabin and head (marine bathroom) with shower.

 Trips: Charges are based on days out on the water sailing.
 It may be possible to spend the night before your trip starts and your last night aboard at $100 per night.
 Dinners are not included those nights.
 Shorter or longer trips are available.
 Please call for additional pricing.

-Payment: A 50% deposit is required to confirm your charter, with the balance paid 14 days before sailing.
-Cash, checks and credit cards are accepted.
+Payment: 50% deposit is required in order to confirm your charter, with the balance paid 30 days before sailing.
+For trips booked within 45 days or less from the start date payment is due in full at the time of booking.
+Paypal is the preferred method of payment, credit cards are accepted.

 Cancellation: If you cancel the charter, the fees are not refundable unless the vessel is re-booked by another party.
 If we are able to re-book a charter for the same dates, the deposit will be refunded less a 10% fee.
 If you need to change your booking dates, a fee may be charged.
 We strongly recommend trip insurance to cover unexpected circumstances.
 If a trip is canceled due to weather, we will refund the fees for the unused part of your trip.